-- 4. This involves undergraduate and/or graduate teaching and may contain elements of continuing education which fall within the faculty member's area of expertise and which have been approved by the Dean: - a) Faculty members have an obligation to develop and maintain their scholarly competence and effectiveness as teachers within their area of expertise, to prepare and organize their subject matter conscientiously and to revise that subject matter on a regular basis as appropriate for that subject.
+- 4. This involves undergraduate and/or graduate teaching which fall within the Faculty member's area of expertise and which have been approved by the Dean: - a) Faculty members have an obligation to develop and maintain their scholarly competence and effectiveness as teachers within their area of expertise, to prepare and organize their subject matter conscientiously and to revise that subject matter on a regular basis as appropriate for that subject.
 They shall inform their students of the methods of instruction and evaluation in their courses, giving due regard to Senate regulations in these matters.
-Upon written request, they shall inform the Dean of course outlines, methods of instruction and evaluation procedures within a reasonable period of time after completion of the course.
+Faculty members shall provide the Department Chair with an electronic course outline including methods of instruction and evaluation procedures no later than one week after the start of courses in the Academic Term in which the course is being offered.
+The Department Chair shall forward a copy to the appropriate Dean.

-- b) Whenever possible, there shall be prior consultation with faculty members on the assignment of teaching duties.
-Once such duties have been assigned by the Chair and approved by the Dean, it is the responsibility of faculty members to teach the assigned courses to students registered in them, at a time and place designated or approved by appropriate University authorities and in a manner which reflects the description in the Calendar, or as approved at the appropriate level.
+- b) Whenever possible, there shall be prior consultation with Faculty members on the assignment of teaching duties.
+Once such duties have been assigned by the Chair and approved by the Dean, it is the responsibility of Faculty members to teach the assigned courses to students registered in them, at a time and place designated or approved by appropriate University authorities and in a manner which reflects the description in the Calendar, or as approved at the appropriate level.
 Faculty members shall be available regularly for individual consultation with their students beyond class or laboratory hours and shall inform their students, and upon written request their Dean, of such arrangements. - c) Faculty members shall comply with formally approved and published procedures and deadlines concerning the reporting and reviewing of the grades of their students, and such other formally approved and published procedures and deadlines as may be reasonable and necessary for the well-ordered operation of the teaching programs of the University.

-For the purposes of 4c) only, publication means that the procedures and deadlines have been printed in a current University Calendar, or circulated to each faculty member.
+For the purposes of 4c) only, publication means that the procedures and deadlines have been printed in a current University Calendar, or circulated to each Faculty member.